deltachat/deltachat-pages/en/chatmail.md

   is geared towards Italian speaking users and has been stable since May 2024.

+All chatmail servers are operated by different groups and people. and only the the first (nine.testrun.org) involves Delta Chat development contributors.

 ## Can i also use a regular e-mail server instead of chatmail?